Jzerior/Board-Game-Ledger/README.md

 This project is still under development.

-Core CRUD functionality for board games, players, and sessions is implemented.
+Core CRUD functionalites for board games, players, and sessions are implemented.
+Authentication and authorization is implemented.
 However, **statistics endpoints are not yet developed**.

 Deployment and environment setup are currently not finalized.